dorntrevor7/Flavor-Savor/README.md

 * Opens to a display of recipes
 * Search a desired ingredient
     * displays desired ingredient recipes
-* Click on the Make Me Hunrgy tab
+* Click on the Food Giphys tab
     * displays giphys

 <br>